Everything in life is black or white, wrong or right, delicious or disgusting, no?

 Still not convinced?
 Then let’s discuss the DBA option.

-If you chose your business name before you considered how it would work, look, and sound on marketing materials then you still have the option of registering a ‘Doing Business As’ name.
-This is not necessary in every state so depending on where your business is incorporated you may not have to do go through this process in order to achieve the same results.
+If you chose your business name before you considered how it would work, look, and sound on marketing materials, then you still have the option of registering a ‘Doing Business As’ name.
+This is not necessary in every state so depending on where your business is incorporated, you may not have to go through this process in order to achieve the same results.
 In states where this is required however, you can choose a name different from that listed as your business’s official legal name.
-While you will still be required to use your officially registered name on all legal and government documents it will provide you with a bit more flexibility on how you market your business.
+While you will still be required to use your officially registered name on all legal and government documents, it will provide you with a bit more flexibility on how you market your business.
 All this to say it is still wise, even with a DBA, to include your full legal name in places such as your website and most printed collateral in the areas discussed above.

 And so here we are, still in the gray area but armed with a bit more information and hopefully a clearer understanding of how to determine where you should include the full, legal name of your business and where you can opt to drop the LLC or use your DBA.